darrencarlin/Weather-App-Coding-Test/README.md

 * Best experience on mobile

+Features:

+* Includes 5 city homepage with direct links to a more detailed view of each city.
+* Updates weather icon based on current local weather.
+* Sunset/Sunrise times are local based on city
+* Wind speed / Direction
+* Provides local time for each city, the background is updated based on local time. day, evening, night gradient backgrounds.

 Steps taken:

 * Inital setup with my gulp based boilerplate.
 Playing around with the API while coming up with design ideas.